jbramirez03/Coding-quiz/README.md

 <h2 align="center">Description:</h2>

 This is a quiz to test some of your fundamental knowledge on Javascript.
 The quiz consists of 5 questions and at the end you can have a score from 0-5.
-Your score and intials are saved in order to track your highcores.
+Your score and intials are saved in order to track your highscores.

 ## Instructions